 A European vacation?
 The kids’ college tuition?
-An emergency fund for a natural disaster, medical emergency or job layoff?
+An emergency fund?
 Or maybe you’re dreaming of the perfect retirement.

-Alas, for many of us, saving money is a difficult — or seemingly impossible — chore.
+For many of us, saving money is a difficult — or seemingly impossible — chore.
 But it doesn’t have to be that way.

-“If you have trouble putting money aside in a savings account, maybe the solution is to stop struggling and put things on autopilot,” says Money Talks News financial expert Stacy Johnson.
+“If you have trouble putting money aside in a savings account, maybe the solution is to stop struggling and put things on autopilot,” says Money Talks News founder Stacy Johnson.

-Here are seven tips from Stacy and others to get you going.
+Here are seven tips to get you going:

 1. Pay yourself first

 Payroll deduction is among the best fixes for struggling savers.
-With this approach, you have money automatically taken from your paycheck and transferred to a savings or retirement account.
+With this approach, you have money automatically taken from your paycheck and transferred to a savings account or retirement account.
 Your employer may even allow you to directly deposit paychecks into multiple accounts.